Need help dealing with violent or distressing online content? Learn more

 Some under-16s are likely to find losing account access harder than others – especially if they use social media as their main way of connecting and getting support.
 For example, it may not be easy to socialise with others in person because of distance, disability, language barriers or feeling uncomfortable about being themselves in public.

-Young people can explore these ReachOut pages for lists of national, state and territory-based services and ways to connect:
+They can also check these ReachOut pages for lists of national, state and territory-based services and ways to connect:

 eSafety also has information for young people on Being out, transgender or gender diverse online.